 - February 12, 2023, 11:59pm: Startup Yale application deadline

 - March 30, 2023, 6:00pm: Finalists participate in a live pitch event as part of Startup Yale.

 The New Haven Civic Innovation Prize is managed by Dwight Hall at Yale, Center for Public Service and Social Justice, an independent, social-profit organization whose mission is to nurture and inspire students as leaders of social change and to advance justice and service in New Haven and around the world.
 Dwight Hall’s values include a commitment to the common good, compassion, diversity, growth and learning, partnership, critical reflection, and student initiative.

 Change Happens Here.
 At Dwight Hall, we believe in change.
 We believe that change is possible and worth fighting for.
 And in these uncertain times, we believe change has never been more important.
 That is why we do everything we can to make social change a reality.

-The 2021 New Haven Civic Innovation Prize is part of Startup Yale, a collaboration between the Yale Center for Business and the Environment, InnovateHealth Yale, Dwight Hall, and the Tsai Center for Innovative Thinking at Yale.
-On April 29 - May 1, this event will virtually bring together Yale’s entrepreneurs in three days packed with pitches, prizes, and world-changing ideas.
-Over $125k of prizes will be awarded to the finalists, including:
+The 2023 New Haven Civic Innovation Prize is part of Startup Yale, a collaboration between the Yale Center for Business and the Environment, InnovateHealth Yale, Dwight Hall, and the Tsai Center for Innovative Thinking at Yale.
+On March 30-31, this event will bring together Yale’s entrepreneurs in three days packed with pitches, prizes, and world-changing ideas. $155k in prizes will be awarded to the finalists, including:

-You must submit your team’s application using the Startup Yale common application via the online Qualtrics survey that can be found here.
+You must submit your team’s application using the Startup Yale common application that can be found here.